scandycuz/safety-camera-monorepo/README.md

 The repo uses [Shadcn](https://ui.shadcn.com/) to create an internal component libary.
 Components live in the [components package](./packages/components/), and new components can be added through the Shadcn CLI.
 The [Shadcn documentation](https://ui.shadcn.com/docs) provides information about it's use, however, generally new componenents will be added by navigating to the [components package](./packages/components/) and running a component generation script, such as `npx shadcn@latest add button`.

-Coming soon: script to add new Shadcn components from the repo root.

 ### Tailwind